Norwegian Wood

 me to talk, and girls would respond to me with the same smiles of

 admiration they offered him.
-He worked his magic, a real talent he had
+He worked his magic, a real talent he

 that impressed me every time.
 Compared with Nagasawa, Kizuki's

 conversational gifts were child's play.
-This was a completely different
+This was a completely

 level of accomplishment.
 As much as I found myself caught up in